 '''

 file format

 Can be raw_binary, openephys, hdf5, ...
-See >
+See >> spyking-

+=

-→> spyking-circus help -i for more info
+→circus help -i for more info

 stream_mode

-= None

-None by default.
-Can be multi-files, or
+= None # None by default.
+Can be multi-files, or anything.

-→anything depending to the file format
+\rightarrow depending to the file format

+mapping

+=

-mapping = ~/probes/mea_252.prb # Mapping of the electrode (see http://spyking-
+Mapping of the electrode (see http://spyking-circus.rtfd.

-⇔circus.rtfd.ord)
+→ord)

 suffix

 Suffix to add to generated files

-= True

-If you want to filter or remove artefacts on...
+overwrite = True # If you want to filter or remove artefacts on site.
+Data.

-overwrite

-→site.
-Data are duplicated otherwise
+→are duplicated otherwise

-By default, generated data are in the same
+By default, generated data are in the same folder as the

-output_dir
+output_dir =

-\hookrightarrow folder as the data.

-For clusters only, to compress data shared
+→data.

-blosc_compress = False
+parallel_hdf5 = True

-→among nodes
+Use the parallel HDF5 feature (if available)

 '''

 Warning: This is the most important section, that will allow the code to properly load your data.
 If not properly filled, then results will be wrong.
-Note that depending on your file_format, you may need to add here several parameters, such as sampling_rate, data_dtype, ...
+Note that depending on your file_format, you may need to add here several parameters, such as sampling_rate, data_dtype,...
 They will be requested if they can not be infered from the header of your data structure.
 To check if data are properly loaded, consider using the preview mode before launching the whole algorithm

 - file_format You must select a supported file format (see What are the supported formats) or write your own wrapper (see Write your own data format) - mapping This is the path to your probe mapping (see How to design a probe file) - stream_mode If streams in you data (could be multi-files, or even in the same file) should be processed together (see Using multi files) - overwrite If True, data are overwritten during filtering, assuming the file format has write access.
-Otherwise, an external raw_binary file will be created during the filtering step, if any. - ouput_dir If you want all the file generated by SpyKING CIRCUS to be in a particular directory, instead of next to the raw data - blosc_compress If you want to compress numpy arrays before gathering them over nodes, in a cluster.
-Can save bandwith
+Otherwise, an external raw_binary file will be created during the filtering step, if any. - ouput_dir If you want all the file generated by SpyKING CIRCUS to be in a particular directory, instead of next to the raw data - parallel_hdf5 Try to use the option for parallel write of HDF5.
+Need to be configured (see how to install hdf5)